 Microcentrifuge models: The Bullet Blender® Storm works with our RINO tubes or 1.5ml Eppendorf® Safe-Lock tubes.
 The Bullet Blender® and Bullet Blender® Blue work with standard polypropylene snap-cap microcentrifuge tubes though we strongly recommend 1.5 mL or 2.0 mL Eppendorf® Safe-Lock tubes.
 When using 2 mL tubes in the the Bullet Blender® or the Bullet Blender® Blue we recommend using a minimum of 2 tubes per homogenization cycle.
 The obsolete screw cap models (BBX24W and BBX24BW) use Axygen® and Corning® 1.5 ml screw cap tubes.

-5mL tube models: The Bullet Blender® Blue 5 units work with 5ml Axygen® brand screw top transport tubes.
-We also offer a model that works with Eppendorf® 5 mL tubes.
+5mL tube models: The Bullet Blender® Storm 5 units work with 5ml Axygen® brand screw top transport tubes.
+We also offer the Bullet Blender 5 E that works with Eppendorf® 5 mL tubes.
 As these are different in size than the Axygen tubes, these 5mL models can handle one type of tube or the other, but not both in the same instrument.

 50mL tube models: The Bullet Blender 50-DX and 50-AU (DX and Gold models) work with 50 mL skirted (self-standing) polypropylene tubes, such as Axygen® brand or Corning® brand.
 The slightly hazy polypropylene tubes are tougher and resist the striking better than the clearer tubes, which might crack at higher speeds.
 Use high quality tubes, rather than bargain brand tubes which are not as strong.

 How do you set the Bullet Blender® to mix, disrupt, or homogenize different types of samples?